 |Diagnostic Trade Integration Study (DTIS)||2004|

 EIF is working to support the development of agricultural value chains like shea almond, gum arabic, mango and livestock.
-Private sector capacities are strengthened through trainings and support for the improvement of quality of goods and equipment acquisition.
+Private sector capacities are strengthened through trainings, support for quality improvement, and equipment.

-- The EIF supports the UTRAFRUY fruit processing unit, which produced 5659 pots of mango jam (220 grams each) and 1517 pots of mango compote in 2015.
+- The EIF supported the UTRAFRUY fruit processing unit, which produced 5659 pots of mango jam and 1517 pots of mango compote in 2015, with promotional sales totaling approximately US$3,778.

-- Equipment was provided to actors in the mango value chain, including 200 spray bottles, 1,500 pulverisers and 1,000 productive suits.
+- Equipment was provided to those in the mango sector, including 200 spray bottles, 1,500 pulverisers and 1,000 productive suits.

-- 200 actors involved in the mango value chain were trained on good agricultural practices and phytosanitary treatment techniques for mango orchards.
+- 200 trained on good agricultural practices and phytosanitary treatment techniques for mango orchards.

-- Support to the mango value chain contributed to the increase of both fresh and processed mango exports, which totaled to approximately US$22 million in 2015.
+- Support contributed to the increase of both fresh and processed mango exports, in 2017 28,983.60 tonnes, which totaled approximately US$13 million.

 - 116 women were trained in techniques to improve the quality of shea almonds in the region of Ségou.